 Detail precast box culverts in accordance with SCDOT Standard Drawing No. 722-305-00 and Section 722 of the SCDOT Standard Specifications for Highway Construction.
 Require on the plans that the Contractor place all precast box culverts on a prepared bed of aggregate (Coarse Aggregate No. 5, No. 56, or No. 57) having a minimum thickness of 6 inches.
-Extend the aggregate bed the entire width and length of the culvert plus 3 inches beyond the outer walls of the barrel(s).
+Extend the aggregate bed the entire width and length of the culvert plus 12 inches beyond the outer walls of the barrel(s).

 On the plans for precast box culverts, include details for cast-in-place wing walls, head walls, aprons, cut-off walls, and footings.
 Detail these cast-in-place elements in accordance with the requirements of Section 2.3.3.
 Attach these elements to the precast culvert barrel(s) using #6 (#19) adhesive anchors detailed at a maximum spacing of 18 inches in the exposed ends of the barrel(s).
 Design these elements as self-supporting.
-Use the adhesive anchors only to control differential settlement.

-Where multiple precast box culvert barrels are placed side by side, the plans shall require a 31⁄2 inch minimum and 6 inch maximum space between adjacent barrel sections.
-The plans shall require this space to be filled with flowable fill or castin-place concrete.
-If the space is filled with flowable fill, the plans shall require that, at both the upstream and downstream ends, the last 6 inches of space between the barrels (measured along the longitudinal direction of the barrels) be filled with a cast-in-place concrete cap for the full height of the barrels.
+Where multiple precast box culvert barrels are placed side by side, the plans shall require a $3\frac{1}{2}$ inch minimum and 6 inch maximum space between adjacent barrel sections.
+The plans shall require this space to be filled with flowable fill or cast-in-place concrete.
+If the space is filled with flowable fill, the plans shall require that, at both the upstream and downstream ends, the last 6 inches of space between the barrels (measured along the longitudinal direction of the barrels) be filled with a cast-in-place concrete cap for the full height of the culvert.